 To see the full picture of the evolution of SMBHs and its impact on the host galaxies, a complete demographic study of AGN is required.
-However, this is a challenging task as most of the AGN \citep[$\approx 90$\%;][]{Hickox2018} are obscured in the optical and ultraviolet (UV) by the intervening gas and dust, which is thought to consist mostly in a dusty torus \citep{Krolik1988}.
-A typical AGN consists in particular of the accretion disk, the broad-line region (BLR) and the dusty torus.
-The BLR is a dust-free region close to the central SMBH on sub-parsec scale, and produces broad emission lines (full width at half maximum FWHM $\ge 2000$\,km s$^{-1}$) in the optical/UV band; they are used to classify AGN as type-1 or type-2 depending on their presence or absence in the optical spectrum \citep{Antonucci1993}, and thus provide a tracer of obscuration.
-The dusty torus is a geometrically and optically thick toroidal structure well outside of the accretion disk and the BLR on a scale of several parsecs, which largely obscures the direct observation of emission from the central region of AGN when we observe through it \citep{Krolik1988,Urry1995}.
-Therefore, optical surveys are heavily biased towards bright type-1 AGN and very inefficient at detecting obscured AGN, even though the AGN spectral energy distribution usually peaks in the optical/UV through thermal emission from the accretion disk due to the gas viscosity \citep{Shakura1973}.
-Alternatively, mid-infrared (mid-IR) AGN surveys are less affected by the obscuring torus compared to the optical, because they are sensitive to the reprocessed emission from the torus that is observed in this band \citep{Sanders1989}.
-However, in cases where the host galaxies are also dusty, the AGN signal is diluted, restricting the mid-IR selected sample to luminous sources \citep{Donley2008}.
+However, this is a challenging task as most AGN \citep[$\approx 90$\%;][]{Hickox2018} are obscured in the optical and ultraviolet (UV) by the intervening gas and dust, which is thought to be mostly contained in a dusty torus \citep{Krolik1988}.
+A typical AGN consists in particular of the accretion disk, the broad-line region (BLR), and the dusty torus.
+The BLR is a dust-free region close to the central SMBH on subparsec scales and produces broad emission lines (full width at half maximum $\ge 2000$\,km s$^{-1}$) in the optical/UV band; they are used to classify AGN as type-1 or type-2 depending on their presence or absence in the optical spectrum \citep{Antonucci1993}.
+The dusty torus is a geometrically thick toroidal structure well outside of the accretion disk and the BLR on a scale of several parsecs, which largely obscures the direct emission from the central region of the AGN when we observe through it \citep{Krolik1988,Urry1995}.
+Therefore, optical surveys are heavily biased toward bright type-1 AGN and very inefficient at detecting obscured AGN, even though the AGN spectral energy distribution usually peaks in the optical/UV through thermal emission from the accretion disk \citep{Shakura1973}.
+Mid-infrared (mid-IR) AGN surveys are less affected by the obscuring torus compared to the optical because they are sensitive to the reprocessed emission from the torus that is observed in this band \citep{Sanders1989}.
+However, in cases where the host galaxies are also dusty, the AGN signal is diluted, restricting the mid-IR-selected sample to luminous sources \citep{Donley2008}.